-Private Renegotiations and Government Interventions in Debt Chains
+Private Renegotiations and Government Interventions in Credit Chains

-We propose a model of strategic debt renegotiation in which businesses are sequentially interconnected through their liabilities.
-This financing structure, which we refer to as a debt chain, gives rise to externalities, as a lender's willingness to provide concessions to its privately-informed borrower depends on how the lender's own liabilities are expected to be renegotiated.
-We highlight how government interventions that aim to prevent default waves should account for these private renegotiation incentives and their interlinkages.
-In particular, we contrast the consequences of targeted subsidies vs. debt reduction programs following economic shocks such as a pandemic or financial crisis.
+We propose a model of strategic renegotiation in which businesses are sequentially interconnected through their liabilities.
+This financing structure, which we refer to as a credit chain, gives rise to externalities, as each lender's willingness to provide concessions to its borrower depends on how this lender's own liabilities are expected to be renegotiated.
+We highlight how government interventions aimed at preventing default waves should account for private renegotiation incentives and their interlinkages.
+In particular, we contrast the consequences of targeted subsidy and debt reduction programs following economic shocks such as a pandemic or financial crisis.

 Keywords: Debt Renegotiation, Credit, Bargaining Power, Default Waves